Not with a bang…

 At any rate, I’ve been thinking about hobbies.
 And I’ve decided that “I need to find a few.”

-So I’m building a list of possibilities.
+So I’m building a list of potential hobbies.
 Well, really, I’m building a list of evaluation criteria.

 I’m open to things with moderate startup costs, and reasonable (low) recurring costs.
 Whatever it is needs to be space efficient, ’cause we don’t have a bunch of spare room knocking about.
 If it’s outdoors, it has to be “London weather compatible” (turns out, it rains here, and the winter is chilly), and it needs to be “reasonably flexible” to schedule.